Do you sometimes forget whether it’s affect or effect?

 - Highlights words or phrases that can be made simpler and even offers suggestions,

-- Shows you when you have used a passive voice.
+- It shows you when you have used a passive voice.

 It also will point out your spelling mistakes and show you what grade level you are writing at.